 The NIRS as a method is based on transmission and absorption of electromagnetic rays in area near the infrared light spectrum (700-100 nm) on different lengths passing the tissue.
-Since oxy-and deoxyhemoglobin have different absorption spectrum, cerebral oxygenation is assessed according to their relative absorption of near the infrared radiation.
-Factors that influence the absorption are scalp thickness, myelin sheets, liquor and changes in extracranial blood flow [14].
+Since oxy and deoxyhemoglobin have different absorption spectrum, cerebral oxygenation is assessed according to their relative absorption of near the infrared radiation.
+Factors can influence the absorption are scalp thickness, myelin sheets, liquor and changes in extracranial blood flow [14].

-Pulse oximetry uses the spectroscopy of near the infrared radiation to estimate noninvasively and continuous changes of blood oxygen saturation.
+Pulse oxymetry uses the spectroscopy of near the infrared radiation to estimate noninvasively and continuous changes of blood oxygen saturation.
 The main difference is that cerebral oxymetry directly monitors the changes in regional oxygen saturation (rSO2) of predominately venous blood in the brain.

-Since this system provides direct measurement of oxygen saturation in cerebral cortex any imbalance is an early warning sign of potential cerebral ischemia and impairment of brain function.
+Since this system provides direct measurement of oxygen saturation in cerebral cortex any imbalance is early warning sign for potential cerebral ischemia and impairment of brain function.

-Normal values of basal rSO2 are 50-78% with 10 % variation up and down (critical moment is the value which is 15-20% lower than the basal one).
-Threshold for critical value is more individual and depends on accompanied disease, hence the most important necessary step is to establish the basal value of rSO2 in every patient [15].
-When changes in oxygen delivery and consumption occur they can be intervened with simple procedures before irreversible brain secondary injury might happen.
+Normal parameters for values of basal rSO2 are 50-78% with 10 % variation up and down (critical moment is value which is 15-20% lower from basal value).
+Threshold for critical value is much more individual and depends of accompanied disease so the most important necessary step is to establish the basal value of rSO2 in every patient [15].
+When changes in oxygen delivery and consumption occurred it can be intervene with simple procedures before irreversible brain secondary injury might happen.

-Using this parameter enables indirectly monitoring of brain perfusion.
-It can be a sign of impairment in patient condition much earlier than other systemic measurements and laboratory tests which can remain normal besides the already occurred brain ischemia [16].
+Using this parameter it is enabled to indirectly monitor the brain perfusion.
+It can be a sign for impairment of patient condition much earlier from other systemic measurements and laboratory tests which can remain normal beside already occurred ischemia of the brain [16].